 Lede Credit: Illustration: Tom's Guide

 Connect any appliance to the iSP6X to make it "smart."
 HomeKit compatibility means that you can say "Siri, turn my light off," for example, and iHome's plug will heed your voice.
-Our favorite budget smartplug, the ISP6x works with a variety of other smart home systems, including Alexa, Samsung SmartThings, Nest, and Wink.
+One of our favorite budget smartplugs, the ISP6x works with a variety of other smart home systems, including Alexa, Google Assistant, Samsung SmartThings, Nest and Wink.

 MORE: Best Smart Switches